Cumberland, Wisconsin

 Cumberland is a city in Barron County, Wisconsin, United States.
 The population was 2,274 at the 2020 census.
-The city is located partially within the Town of Cumberland.
+The city is partially within the Town of Cumberland.
 It was incorporated in 1885.

 History

 Cumberland is often called the "Island City".
-The main part of the city, including the original settlement, is located on land surrounded by Beaver Dam Lake, originally settled by the Chippewa Indian tribe.
-Beaver Dam Lake was referred to as Che-wa-cum-ma-towangok or "Lake Made by the Beavers" by the local tribe.
-The Chief of the Chippewa tribe was Pon-gee Rau-gen, or "Little Pipe".
-He continued to live in the area even after it was settled by European settlers, and drowned in a canoe on Beaver Dam Lake in 1895.
+The main part of the city, including the original settlement, is on land surrounded by Beaver Dam Lake, originally settled by the Ojibwe, whose name for it is Che-wa-cum-ma-towangok ("Lake Made by the Beavers").
+Ojibwe Chief Pon-gee Rau-gen ("Little Pipe") lived in the area even after it was settled by European settlers, and drowned in a canoe on Beaver Dam Lake in 1895.

-In 1874, A. Ritan and R. H. Clothier explored the area with the intention of settling in there.
-While exploring, they came across surveyors who informed them of the upcoming railroad line that the North Wisconsin Railway Company planned to lay in the area.
-A. Ritan, who lived near what is today Turtle Lake, and the Dahlby family, originally of Norwegian descent, from the town of New Richmond, both filed a homestead near the proposed railroad and built two log cabins 300 feet north of the present high school location.
+In 1874, A. Ritan and R. H. Clothier explored the area with the intention of settling there.
+While exploring, they came across surveyors who informed them of the railroad line the North Wisconsin Railway Company planned to lay in the area.
+Ritan, who lived near what is today Turtle Lake, and the Norwegian-American Dahlby family, from New Richmond, both filed a homestead near the proposed railroad and built two log cabins 300 feet north of the present high school.

-In 1878, the North Wisconsin Railroad Company extended the rail lines through the area.
-Prior to the railroad, settlers were required to get provisions in Rice Lake, Barron or Clayton.
-In 1880, the Dahlby family sold their cabin, moved to Chandler (now known as Spooner), and opened a store.
-A. Ritan, also originally from Norway, lived in Cumberland for many years and helped develop the city before moving to Portland, Oregon.
+In 1878, the North Wisconsin Railroad Company extended rail lines through the area.
+Before that, settlers got provisions in Rice Lake, Barron or Clayton.
+In 1880, the Dahlbys sold their cabin, moved to Chandler (now known as Spooner), and opened a store.
+Ritan, also originally from Norway, lived in Cumberland for many years and helped develop it before moving to Portland, Oregon.

-R. H. Clothier also took a homestead and built a farm in 1875.
+Clothier also took a homestead and built a farm in 1875.